wesleycamargo/azure-docs.pt-br/articles/azure-monitor/platform/agent-manage.md

     ```

 ## <a name="uninstall-agent"></a>Desinstalar o agente
-Use um dos procedimentos a seguir para desinstalar o agente do Windows ou Linux usando o assistente de instalação ou de linha de comando.
+Use um dos procedimentos a seguir para desinstalar o agente do Windows ou Linux usando a linha de comando ou o Assistente de instalação.

 ### <a name="windows-agent"></a>Agente do Windows